Getting started with SkyPort (PSDK)

-- If using a Matrice 210 with a dual downward gimbal connector, you must use Gimbal 1.
+- If using a Matrice 210 or 300 with a dual downward gimbal connector, you must use Gimbal 1.
 This is a DJI recommendation.
 If you cannot mount it on Gimbal 1, you may experience issues with the drone having a direct line of communication to the camera (e.g. camera not being triggered during flight).

 First, you'll want to follow your integration guide to mount your DLS2 to your drone.
 For instructions on mounting to a M200, please see Installing DLS2 Mast / Mounting Bracket for Matrice 200 Series